Keith's OT power-play goal lifts Blackhawks past Red Wings

 Both goalies had to be sharp to keep the third scoreless.

-Crawford made a diving save on Frans Nielsen' shot from the right circle at 5:40, then blocked several close-in chances in the final minutes.
-Hartman hit Mrazek in the mask with a shot from the circle with 6:15 left.

-NOTES: Detroit F Justin Abdelkader returned after missing 16 games with a knee injury and D Mike Greene returned after sitting out eight with an upper-body injury.
+NOTES: Keith trails only Doug Wilson and Bob Murray in career scoring by a Blackhawks defenseman. .
+Detroit D Mike Greene returned after sitting out eight with an upper-body injury.
 Greene is the Red Wing's top scoring defenseman. ...
-The Blackhawks and Red Wings, NHL Original Six rivals, play their second of two regular-season games on March 10 in Detroit. ...
-Four Blackhawks players, the most from any team, were named to NHL All-Star team - G Corey Crawford (second appearance), D Duncan Keith (fourth appearance), C Jonathan Toews (sixth appearance) and RW and reigning MVP Patrick Kane (sixth appearance.).
+The Blackhawks and Red Wings play their second of two regular-season games on March 10 in Detroit. ...
+Four Blackhawks players, the most from any team, were named to NHL All-Star team - G Corey Crawford (second appearance), Keith (fourth appearance), C Jonathan Toews (sixth appearance) and RW and reigning MVP Patrick Kane (sixth appearance.).
 The lone Red Wings player selected was C Frans Nielsen, who will make his first appearance.

 UP NEXT